Malcolm-Q/LC-LateGameUpgrades/README.md

     * If you enter `buy beekeeper` or `purchase beekeeper` it will not work.

 ## **Contributing:**
-You will need to set up Evaisa's [Netcode Patcher](https://github.com/EvaisaDev/UnityNetcodeWeaver) if you want to add more custom netcode.
+- You will need to set up Evaisa's [Netcode Patcher](https://github.com/EvaisaDev/UnityNetcodeWeaver) if you want to add more custom netcode.
 If you are making simple additions that don't need to be tested online you can still build an unpatched dll and test it.

-If adding custom objects you need to set up a unity environment for making asset bundles.
+- If adding custom objects you need to set up a unity environment for making asset bundles.
 I recommend using [Evaisa's Template](https://github.com/EvaisaDev/LethalCompanyUnityTemplate).
 Prefabs for the assets are in the [UnityFiles folder.](/UnityFiles/)
+- IMPORTANT: ***Do not include your new assets in the assets.zip file.*** Create a new file called IncomingAssets<name>.zip that contains only the new assets you've made.

-This project uses [LethalLib](https://github.com/EvaisaDev/LethalLib) by, you guessed it, [Evaisa](https://ko-fi.com/evaisa) to add items to the shop, register network prefabs, and in the future probably more so you can read about it there.
+- This project uses [LethalLib](https://github.com/EvaisaDev/LethalLib) by, you guessed it, [Evaisa](https://ko-fi.com/evaisa) to add items to the shop, register network prefabs, and in the future probably more so you can read about it there.

-The most recent (good chance it's unstable) dll and asset bundle can be found in the [output folder.](/output/)
+- The most recent (good chance it's unstable) dll and asset bundle can be found in the [output folder.](/output/)

+*Included is a projectSetup.exe and projectSetup.py, you can run one or the other to quickly add all (or most of if some have been recently added) of the dependents to your .csproj

 ## **TODO:**
 * Upgraded walkie talkie (Navigation).